 That's kind of funny.
 Let's just say it didn't quite happen for me on day one.
 I think maybe I blamed too much on wine.
 It's not like I drank so much that the wheels were falling off the bus around here.
 Perhaps I tend to be tired because I'm an older mom (38) of a toddler.
 My life wasn't magically reformed in the absence of alcohol.

 Yet, in some ways, my life is entirely reformed and looks worlds different from just a month ago.
-Now that I couldn't blame a lack of energy on wine, I was finally able to pinpoint the energy problem.
-So now my life actually does resemble my fantasy - but it wasn't giving up wine that did it.
-It was the introduction of the supplement Garcinia Cambogia, which I never would have discovered had I not given up drinking because I would have just continued to think my lack of energy was the wine's fault (or motherhood's fault).
+Now that I couldn't blame a lack of energy on wine, I was finally able to get more restful sleep combined with regular, gentle exercise.
 Now my energy levels are back to pre-child levels, and let me tell you, I forgot how freaking amazing that feels.
 My home is neater, I'm getting more work done, and I'm exercising more.
 Life is better because I'm happier, healthier, and more hopeful.

 5. I enjoyed staying stuck.